-A Rhine River cruise is one of the most funny things to do when visiting Koblenz.
+A Rhine River cruise is one of the funniest things to do when visiting Koblenz.
 Indeed a cruise allows you to easily visit some of the best attractions of the Middle Rhine River Valley.
 And that mostly means fairytale castle hopping and quaint wine villages.

-You’ll be spoilt for choice when it comes to choose a Rhine river cruise departing from Koblenz.
+You’ll be spoilt for choice when it comes to choosing a Rhine river cruise departing from Koblenz.

 Large operators sail up (and down) from Amsterdam to Basel, Strasbourg, Cologne,… The journey can take anywhere between 1-2 weeks with (luxury) accommodation on the boat.
 A great way to live and breathe the magic of the Romantic Rhine!

 When it comes to ferries on the Rhine river, the Köln-Düsseldorfer Rheinschiffahrt, better known as KD, runs cruises and scheduled services up and down the river between Cologne and Mainz.
 The “KD” ferry easily brings you from Koblenz to wine villages and Rhine castles.

 I am a big fan of night walks!
 It’s just amazing to see how a town can entirely change when it gets dark.
 Koblenz is particularly suited for night walks as it is a) very safe and b) great illumination.

 I highly recommend to include the Jesuitenplatz and the St. Castor courtyard in your night walk.

 It’s also the perfect occasion to enjoy Koblenz’ nightlife which looked very cozy to me.
 Loads of terraces, international restaurants, and warm-hearted interiors.